VinayShetyeOfficial/expense-tracker-react/README.md

 Live Site URL: [Preview](https://66736eaedd68c8b7f2fc2452--frabjous-gelato-dc0ae9.netlify.app/)

 ## Description
-An intuitive and user-friendly application built with React to help users track their income and expenses efficiently.
+An intuitive and user-friendly application built with React to help users track their income and expenses efficiently .

 ## Features
 - Add new income or expense records.